Quantum metrology with linear Lie algebra parameterisations: Nonlinear optomechanics

-As before we have $n(t)=n$.
+The number operator is preserved by these dynamics: $n(t)=n$.
 Taking products of these operators is sufficient to reconstruct the time-evolution of the entire algebra.
 Note that terms on the right-hand-side not proportional to an operator, i.e. the first terms after the equal sign, are proportional to the identity.